 I have explored the relationship between culture, professionalization, and technology in my own New Media work, especially the connections between culture, professionalism, and the rhetorical transformation of experience into useful knowledge making.
 My national award winning new media piece “An ‘A’ Word Production: Authentic Design,” Walls, D. (2008) for example, grew out of my own professionalizing and cultural experiences, “Authentic Design” embodies for me what my work with culture and technology is about.
 The translation of experience and the subversion of technological design, even very basic technological design, to accomplish rhetorical goals is in my mind, what access is about.
 New media projects intrigue at two levels important to my research goals.
 First, projects like “Authentic Design” do a tremendous amount of work to explain and make relevant complex connections between in professional writing, cultural rhetorics and technology in ways that make sense to people.
 That is to say, as I found with “Authentic Design” such projects can be accessible to a large number of audiences and build important allies.
 Secondly, the modes of production involved in such projects is a powerful learning and articulating experience for authors.

-I am currently co-editing an edited collection on social media entitled Social Writing/Social Media: Pedagogy, Presentation, and Publics with Dr. Stephanie Vie under advanced contract with WAC Clearinghouse’s Perspectives on Writing book series.
+I am co-editor on an edited collection about social media entitled Social Writing/Social Media: Pedagogy, Presentation, and Publics with WAC Clearinghouse’s Perspectives on Writing book series.

 My co-edited special issue "Because Facebook: Digital rhetoric/social media” (2015) was published in Kairos: A Journal of Rhetoric, Technology, and Pedagogy and was well recieved.